Quantum Approximate Optimization Algorithm with Cat Qubits: Cat qubits and how to operate on them

 \subsection{Set of universal gates on the cat qubit}

 We are now interested in the implementation of gates on the cat qubit.
 We are going to focus on the following gate set:

 where $\{\hat X,\hat Y,\hat Z\}$ are the Pauli matrices in the computational basis, which in this case is taken to be the cat qubit Eq.~\eqref{eq:kerrqubit}.
 Note that this is an over-complete gate set, as any pair of single-qubit gates $\{R_X(\theta),R_Y(\varphi),R_Z(\phi)\}$ together with $R_{ZZ}(\Theta)$ allow for implementing arbitrary qubit operations.
 The gates are implemented according to Refs.~\cite{goto_universal_2016,puri_engineering_2017}, where the $R_Z(\phi)$-gate is implemented in KNRs by means of a single-photon drive.
 The $R_X(\theta)$-gate is implemented through a time-dependent detuning $\Delta$.
 The $R_Y(\varphi)$-gate is implemented by means of single and two-photon drives, and $R_{ZZ}(\Theta)$-gate is implemented through a beam-splitter interaction between two KNRs.
-We provide a more detailed description of these gates in \appref{app:avg-gate-fid}, where we also present numerical simulations validating this approach for relevant parameter regimes and in the pressence of noise induced by single-photon loss.
-In \tabref{tab:avg-fidelity} we report the average gate fidelities, without single-photon loss and with single-photon loss rate of $K/1500$ respectively.
+We provide a more detailed description of these gates in \appref{app:avg-gate-fid}, where we also present numerical simulations validating this approach for relevant parameter regimes and in presence of noise induced by single-photon loss.
+In \mbox{\figref{fig:rz-alpha}}, we plot the average gate fidelity for the $R_Z(\phi)$-gate as a function of the coherent state amplitudes $\alpha$, and consider different loss rates to determine the value of $\alpha$ that yields the highest average gate fidelity.
+In \tabref{tab:avg-fidelity} we report the average gate fidelities, both without single-photon loss and with a single-photon loss rate of $K/1500$, specifically for the $\alpha$ that yields the optimal gate fidelity in that case, $\alpha = 1.36$.
+As a consequence of the noise bias and shorter gate-time, we observe that for the cat qubits, the two-qubit $R_{ZZ}$ gate exhibits a higher average gate fidelity compared to the single-qubit $R_X$ and $R_Y$ gates.
+However, when comparing the noise-bias preserving single-qubit $R_Z$ gate to the two-qubit $R_{ZZ}$ gate, the single-qubit $R_Z$ gate demonstrates a higher average gate fidelity, as expected.